hxu-hms/jekyll-tutorial/docs/local-setup.md

 11. From command line, run `bundle update`.

 # Testing Site Locally
-At this stage you can already preview and test your site on your local server.
+At this stage you can already preview and test your blank site on your local server.
 It is highly recommended that you test your site multiple times locally, throughout the building process.
 1. To do so, run
     ```
     $ bundle exec jekyll serve